vipinkarthikeyan/AboutMe/README.md

 - 👋 Hi, I’m @vipinkarthikeyan (Vipin Karthikeyan)
-- 👀 I’m interested in solving problems in the field of Computer Vision using classical image processing and deep learning techniques.
+- 👀 I’m interested in solving problems in the field of data science and Computer Vision using classical image processing and deep learning techniques.
 - 🌱 I’m currently acquiring knowledge on unsupervised learning for images, mulit-task learning, model optimization and hyperparameter tuning of Deep Neural Networks.
-- 💞️ I’m looking to collaborate on any coomputer vision and machine learning problems.
+- 💞️ I’m looking to collaborate on any computer vision/machine learning problems.
 - 📫 You can reach me at vipin.karthikeyan@mail.utoronto.ca

 <!---